 (2) ERCOT shall evaluate, with the assistance of the appropriate TAC subcommittee, Primary Frequency Response during FMEs.
-The actual Generation Resource response must be compiled to determine if adequate Primary Frequency Response was provided.
+The actual Generation Resource or ESR response must be compiled to determine if adequate Primary Frequency Response was provided.

 (3) ERCOT and the appropriate TAC subcommittee shall review each FME, verifying the accuracy of data.
-Data that is in question may be requested from the QSE for comparison or individual Generation Resource data may be retrieved from ERCOT’s database.
+Data that is in question may be requested from the QSE for comparison or individual Generation Resource or ESR data may be retrieved from ERCOT’s database.